pojntfx/felicitas.pojtinger.com/content/privacy/dynamic.md

 ---
 title: "Privacy/Datenschutzerklärung/Politique de confidentialité"
-date: 2025-01-15T00:30:00+01:00
+date: 2025-05-23T00:00:00+01:00
 draft: false
 ---

 ## English

 **TLDR:** You have full control and responsibility over your data.
 We have a minimum-collection policy.
 Aside from essential data required to keep the service running, we are not collecting additional user or tracking data.
-Our service is only available to users from the EU/EEA, with a minimum age requirement of 16.

 ### Controller/Privacy Officer